Weligama: Surf Bay Budget Paradise Where Fishermen Still Stilt | CoraTravels

 Unique experiences

 Sunrise Stilt Fishing Watch: Early dawn (5:30 AM) few real fishermen work stilts, locals appreciate respectful observation without tourist circus.
+This traditional fishing method, unique to Sri Lanka's southern coast, has been practiced for over 70 years.
 Fishermen's Market Return (7 AM): Boats arrive with night catch, locals buy fresh tuna and mackerel, auction energy and fish cleaning theater.
 Surf Lesson from Local: Beach boys teach for €10-15, locals share reef knowledge and wave reading skills with genuine enthusiasm.
 Rice and Curry Lunch at Locals' Spot: Find restaurants where Sri Lankans eat (not beach cafes), unlimited curries for €2-3, locals judge your hand-eating technique.
 Coconut Climber Demonstration: Watch toddy tappers scale 20-meter palms, locals happy to explain coconut economy and share fresh toddy.
 Three-Wheeler Night Ride: Navigate chaotic streets at sunset, locals treat traffic rules as gentle suggestions and horn as language.
 Temple Poya Day Participation: Join full moon observances, locals welcome respectful foreigners to ceremonies and dansala food offerings.

 Local markets